ecopages/ecopages/README.md

-# Eco Pages
+# Ecopages

----

-Eco Pages is a user-friendly static site generator, enabling you to craft static websites with ease and flexibility.
-It's perfectly suited for creating a variety of websites, including blogs and portfolios.
+Eco Pages is a static site generator designed with the goal of simplifying the process of creating websites.
+It is suitable for a range of projects, from blogs to portfolios, emphasizing ease of use and flexibility.

-The primary objective of this project is to offer a straightforward and transparent approach to building static websites, leveraging the power of modern web technologies, without any hidden complexities.

-The construction of this project relies solely on a select few dependencies, which are highlighted below.

-Eco Pages is founded on [Bun](https://bun.sh/) and employs [Kita](https://kita.js.org/), [Mdx](https://mdxjs.com/), and [Lit](https://lit.dev/) as its default template engines.

-For CSS, we've chosen to integrate [Tailwind CSS](https://tailwindcss.com/) in conjunction with [PostCSS](https://postcss.org/).

-It's important to note that, contrary to Tailwind CSS's typical recommendations, we advocate for the use of `css` stylesheets with `@apply` directives when using Tailwind CSS with Eco Pages.

-As this project is in its infancy, some rough edges are to be expected.
-If you encounter any issues, we encourage you to report them on our [GitHub repository](https://github.com/andeeplus/ecopages).

----
+This project is built on a commitment to clarity and simplicity in web development, utilizing modern web technologies without obscuring the process with unnecessary complexity.

+Eco Pages relies on a minimal set of dependencies, carefully chosen to support its core functionality.

+Eco Pages is built on the [Bun](https://bun.sh/) runtime, primarily utilizing [Kita](https://kita.js.org/) and [Mdx](https://mdxjs.com/) for rendering.
+Additionally, it supports [Lit Elements](https://lit.dev/) and offers experimental integration with [React](https://react.dev/).
+This setup allows for the extension of the platform with custom rendering functions, providing flexibility to cater to the specific needs of each project.
+The integrations are designed to be extensible, with no limit to the customization and expansion possibilities.

+For styling, [Tailwind CSS](https://tailwindcss.com/) and [PostCSS](https://postcss.org/) have been integrated.
+Notably, we recommend using `css` stylesheets and `@apply` directives with Tailwind CSS, diverging from its usual inline styling approach to better suit the structure of Eco Pages.

+As a project in its early stages, Eco Pages is continuously evolving.
+Users may encounter limitations or areas in need of refinement.
+We welcome feedback and issue reports via our [GitHub repository](https://github.com/ecopages/ecopages).

+## Current Features

-## Playground
+### Playground

+Explore Eco Pages' capabilities:

 `bun run dev:playground`

-## Docs
+### Documentation

+Learn more about using Eco Pages:

 `bun run dev:docs`

-## Test
+### Testing

+Verify your site's functionality:

 `bun test --coverage`

+## Embracing Simplicity with a Side of Verbosity

+In our quest to simplify, we've made choices that sometimes lead to more verbose code.
+By being a bit more explicit in our code, we aim to peel back the layers of "magic" that often obscure what's happening in many modern technologies.
+We believe this clarity not only aids in learning but also in debugging and customizing your projects.
+It's all about striking the right balance between simplicity and control.

+## Future Directions

+While Eco Pages is primarily focused on static site generation, we are exploring the addition of a server-side component.
+This feature is under development and aims to expand the project's versatility.
+We are dedicated to refining this aspect and encourage contributions and feedback from the community to help shape its progress.